A Vanderbilt Colloquium

 Panel discussion: “AI and the Political Economy of Music and the Arts”

-- Scott Hawley, Professor of Physics and Audio Engineering, Belmont University
+- Scott Hawley, Head of Research for Hyperstate Music AI, and Professor of Physics, Belmont University

 - Jenny Davis, Professor of Sociology, Vanderbilt University